rkwitt/teaching/WS2021/CV/VO/README.md

 - We will start with the first lecture on **Oct.
 7, 2020** (online)

+The course will happen fully online.
+I will provide lecture videos

 ## Grading

 Grading is based on a **final exam** at the end of the semester (typically the first date for the exam is the last lecture, however, we can find a date other than that which works for most students).